Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 \begin{enumerate}[label=Case~\arabic*), start=1, left=0pt] \item \emph{Pulled nodes}: The node (regardless its state) receives a \gls{wus}.
 Hence, the \gls{wur} is active and consumes power $\xi_w$ from the beginning of the frame until the end of the \gls{wus} intended for the node; detecting the \gls{wus} embedding the node's \gls{id}, the \gls{wur} triggers the activation of the main radio to communicate in the subsequent pull slot, consuming $\xi_t$ for payload transmission and $\xi_r$ for \gls{ack} reception (cf. Fig.~\ref{fig:time-diagram}); finally, the radio components are deactivated until the end of the frame.

 \item \emph{Push due to alarm state}: The node is in an alarm state; it does not receive any \gls{wus} within the pull sub-frame.
-In this case, the node's \gls{wur} is active to listen for communication requests for the whole pull sub-frame, consuming power $\xi_w$; not receiving any \gls{wus}, the node attempts data transmission within the push sub-frame while turning off its \gls{wur}.
-At the beginning of the push sub-frame, the main radio is active for the control signal reception, spending $\xi_r$; then, it activates for payload transmission and \gls{ack} reception in the selected push slot, consuming $\xi_t$, and $\xi_r$ respectively; for the other push slots, the main radio is deactivated.
+The node's \gls{wur} is active to listen for communication requests for the whole pull sub-frame, consuming power $\xi_w$; in absence of any \gls{wus}, the node attempts data transmission within the push sub-frame while turning off its \gls{wur}.
+Within the push sub-frame, the main radio is active for the control signal reception, spending $\xi_r$; then, it activates for payload transmission and \gls{ack} reception in the selected push slot, consuming $\xi_t$, and $\xi_r$ respectively; for the other push slots, the main radio is deactivated.

 \item \emph{Neither alarm or pulled}: the node is not in an alarm state and does not receive a \gls{wus}.
-Hence, the node activates its \gls{wur} for the pull sub-frame -- consuming $\xi_w$ -- and deactivates it in the push sub-frame. \end{enumerate} The evaluation of the average energy spent by all the devices depends on the statistics of the queries and anomalies, analyzed in the next section.
+Hence, the node activates its \gls{wur} for the pull sub-frame -- consuming $\xi_w$ -- and deactivates it in the push sub-frame. \end{enumerate} The network energy consumption depends on the statistics of the queries and anomalies, analyzed next.